Xunnamius/black-flag/docs/modules/index.md

 the parsed and validated arguments object returned by the root router [Program](index.md#program) instance.

-**This function throws whenever an exception bubbles up**, making it not ideal as an entry point for a CLI.
+**This function throws whenever an exception occurs**, making it not ideal as an entry point for a CLI.
 See [runProgram](index.md#runprogram) for a wrapper function that handles exceptions and sets the exit code for you.

 ##### Parameters